NRC WEB INFORMATION – ACTION PISTOL

 There are clear requirements for holster belt wear and a few other clarifications – read it here>

-PA Management have approved the 2015 edition of the PA GTRs, The GTRs cover all PA competitions and take precedence over the discipline rules - they are available as a pdf file>
+PA Executive has approved the 2018 edition of the PA GTRs, The GTRs cover all PA competitions and take precedence over the discipline rules - they are available as a pdf file>

 Metallic Sight Awards